| |

 The United Association for Studies and Research (UASR) series is

-intellectuals and activists who identify themselves with the Islamic
+who identify themselves with the Islamic resurgence to speak to the

-This constitutes a dialog in the true sense.
-Such a format allows
+experts on an equal level.
+This constitutes a dialog in the true

-the experts to add a new dimension to their understanding while at the
+sense.
+Such a format allows the experts to add a new dimension to

-same time giving the Muslims a more intimate perspective on the
+their understanding while at the same time giving the Muslims a more

-problems may be overcome.
+into how those problems may be overcome.

 We desire that the benefits of these conversations extend be-yond the